 - 3. Yachts shall have permanently fitted on their centre-line a ring, closed fairlead or towing eye to which a tow line may be connected or led through to a strong point.
-The fitting shall be not less than 25 mm minimum internal diameter at all times unless one design class rules specify a particular alternative fitting.
-For monohull yachts this fitting shall be at or near the bow but not on a bowsprit.
-For catamarans the fitting may be at the stern for towing in reverse. - 4.
-Yachts shall carry a towline of adequate strength and of such length that it will extend twice the yacht's length beyond the bow when fitted as in clause 3.
-If the yacht's mainsheet or other running rigging are to be used as a towline they shall be so fitted as to be readily removable. - 5.
-Yachts shall be fitted with a quick release mechanism (not a bolt, lashing or screw shackle), or a halyard, which allows the mainsail to be lowered from both the deck and the masthead, or, in the case of a pocket luff sail or rigid aerofoil, a mechanism which allows the entire rig to be lowered quickly and easily. - 6.
-Hollow masts shall be either - i) completely sealed to prevent the entry of water, or - ii) fitted with a drain hole not more than 500 mm above the base and of such a size that it is capable of draining all of the water that could be contained in the mast within 30 seconds with the mast standing upright. - 7.
+The fitting shall be not less than 25 mm minimum internal diameter at all times unless one-design class rules specify a particular alternative fitting.
+For monohull yachts, this fitting shall be at or near the bow but not on a bowsprit.
+For catamarans, the fitting may be at the stern for towing in reverse. - Yachts shall carry a towline of adequate strength and of such length that it will extend twice the yacht's length beyond the bow when fitted as in clause 3.
+If the yacht's mainsheet or other running rigging are to be used as a towline they shall be so fitted as to be readily removable. - Yachts shall be fitted with a quick-release mechanism (not a bolt, lashing or screw shackle), or a halyard, which allows the mainsail to be lowered from both the deck and the masthead, or, in the case of a pocket luff sail or rigid aerofoil, a mechanism which allows the entire rig to be lowered guickly and easily. - Hollow masts shall be either: - a) completely sealed to prevent the entry of water, or - b) fitted with a drain hole not more than 500 mm above the base and of such a size that it is capable of draining all of the water that could be contained in the mast within 30 seconds with the mast standing upright. - 7.
 Centreboards shall be so secured to the hull that they remain within the centrecase when the hull is inverted and they shall be sufficiently strong to support the weight of at least one crew member during the manoeuvre of righting following a capsize.
-This clause does not apply to windsurfers. - 8.
-Rudders shall be so secured to the hull in such a way that they remain in position when the hull is inverted.
 This clause does not apply to windsurfers.

-10. Yachts shall carry an adequate bailer or pump attached to the hull by a lanyard of sufficient length to allow them to be operated, unless the yacht has an enclosed hull from which most of the water empties is on the water.
-This clause does not apply to windsurfers.
+- Rudders shall be so secured to the hull in such a way that they remain in position when the hull is inverted.
+This clause does not apply to windsurfers. - Tillers and rudder blades, if not permanently attached to the rudderstock, shall be secured to it by a pin or lashing while the yacht is on the water.
+This clause does not apply to windsurfers. - 10.
+Yachts shall carry an adequate bailer or pump attached to the hull by a lanyard of sufficient length to allow them to be operated, unless the yacht has an enclosed hull from which most of the water empties when righted, but not moving, following a capsize. - 11.
+Yachts shall carry their sail number on the port and starboard sides of their hull, in clearly distinctive letters and figures at least 50 mm high. - 12.
+Each boat trailer or cradle shall be clearly marked with the class and sail number of the yacht using it.

-Tillers and rudder blades, if not permanently attached to the rudderstock, shall be secured to it by a pin or lashing while the yacht when righted, but not moving, following a capsize.

-11. Yachts shall carry their sail number on the port and starboard sides of their hull, in clearly distinctive letters and figures at least 50 mm high.

-12. Each boat trailer or cradle shall be clearly marked with the class and sail number of the yacht using it.

-RFD New Zealand Limited

-Tel: 09 373 2019 - (0800 777 009)

-rfdnz.sales@survitecgroup.com | www.rfd.co.nz

-Quality Safety Equipment, Professional Advice and Service Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111